 Restaurants sell alcohol for a variety of reasons.
 For one, it may be integral to your concept.
 Some meals just feel incomplete without the right beverage.
 This is especially true if you run a brew pub, a Mexican cantina, a French bistro or a tapas bar.
 Additionally, alcoholic beverages typically have high profit margins and can be a great way to make extra profits.
 Some drinks provide profit margins of over 70%.
 It has become more common for fast-casual establishments to obtain liquor licenses in order to take advantage of the income potential that comes with selling alcohol.

-That said, serving alcohol involves tremendous responsibility.
-Without proper management and controls in place, your restaurant could risk facing a lawsuit or even lose its liquor license.
-Abide by state laws and be sure you train staff in the proper methods of serving alcohol.
+That being said, serving alcohol involves tremendous responsibility.
+Without proper management in place, your restaurant could risk facing a lawsuit or even lose its liquor license.
+Abide by state laws and be sure to train your staff in the proper methods of serving alcohol.
 This will help you stay responsible, keeping your alcohol sales profitable rather than problematic.